What is cross tabulation?

 The benefits of using cross tabulations in survey analysis are best illustrated through the following example.
 Using advanced survey software with built-in analysis capabilities, you can analyze the frequency of visits and break the results down by age.
 The choices for the first question are displayed to the left (the row labels) of the table data.
 The second question choices are displayed across the top of the table (the column headings).
 This association can be flipped if needed.

 You can easily take the information from this cross tabulation and create a visual chart or graph.
-In the example below, we created a simple three-dimensional bar chart.
+In the example below, we created a simple three-dimensional bar chart in Snap Professional.
 You can easily customize the type of chart or graph, fonts, and colors to match your theme or brand.

 This example gives you a brief look at how you might use cross tabulation analysis for your own survey.
-Cross tabulations can help you explore your survey data to discover relationships between items.
+Cross tabulations can help you explore your survey data to uncover hidden relationships between items.

-Want to learn more about cross-tabulations or more advanced analysis with Snap Survey Software?
-Contact us for training information.
+If you want to learn more about cross-tabulations, or more advanced analysis with Snap Survey Software, see our analysis training courses.